Academic Policies & Requirements

 Appeal of Dismissal

-A student who is subject to dismissal may request an appeal of dismissal through the Counseling Center by the stated deadline prior to the beginning of the following semester.
+A student who is subject to dismissal may request an appeal of dismissal through the Counseling Department by the stated deadline prior to the beginning of the following semester.
 If approved, the student shall be required to participate in a prescribed counseling intervention and complete a contract, which shall include the number of units in which the student shall enroll.
 If the student chooses not to make the request, or the request is denied, the student shall be dismissed for two consecutive semesters.
 Students will be dismissed for a minimum of one year.

 Reinstatement after Dismissal

-A dismissed student may request reinstatement through the Counseling Center after an interval of two semesters.
+A dismissed student may request reinstatement through the Counseling Department after an interval of two semesters.
 Requests must be made no later than two weeks before the beginning of the Fall or Spring semesters only.
 Requests for reinstatement will not be allowed after the above stated deadline or for Winter and Summer intersessions.
 If approved, the reinstated student shall be required to participate in a prescribed counseling intervention and complete a contract for reinstatement, which shall include the number of units in which the student shall enroll.

 Attendance